What You Need to Start a Press-On Nail Business in France: A Practical Guide

 Q: Do press-on nails need special certification to sell in France?A: Press-on nails themselves are often treated as beauty accessories, but related chemicals (adhesives, coatings) can fall under EU regulations.
 Maintain REACH documentation, MSDS, and consider appointing an EU Responsible Person if you make cosmetic claims.
 Always have product safety files and translations in French for market inspections.Q: How do I import press-on nails from China to France?A: Obtain an EORI number, decide DDP or DAP incoterms with your supplier, prepare commercial invoices and packing lists, and expect import VAT and possible customs duties.
 Use a freight forwarder experienced in cosmetics/accessories to streamline customs clearance.Q: What business structure should I choose as a beginner?A: Many founders start as micro-entrepreneur for ease of administration, then upgrade to EURL/SARL or SAS/SASU as sales grow.
 Consult a French accountant to choose the best option for tax and liability reasons.Q: How much stock should I order initially?A: Start with small batches to test designs and channels.
 Work with an OEM/ODM that supports low minimum orders and fast replenishment to reduce inventory risk.
 Monitor sell-through rates and scale orders to demand.Q: What labeling is required for press-on nails sold in France?A: Labels should include product identity and clear usage instructions in French.
 If products contain regulated substances or you make cosmetic claims, include ingredient lists and comply with cosmetic labeling rules.
 Check packaging EPR obligations for recycling contributions.Q: Can I use a China manufacturer for private-label or OEM/ODM products?A: Yes.
 Choose an experienced partner that provides quality control, certifications (REACH, MSDS), and supports customization (materials, sizes, shapes, packaging).
 Request samples, inspect quality, and establish clear production and QC terms before scaling.

-How to Start a Press On Nail Business in Seattle: A Complete Guide by Xianxing Beauty
+How Much Does a Press On Nail Business Make in Canada?
+A Complete Revenue Guide

 Drying Nail Glue